 Our partners in the community are actively involved in program delivery, identifying prospective program recipients, partnering on learning opportunities, providing support, classroom space, and funding.

 In 2013 11 new students were brought into the program.
 In 2014, 42 new students were served at the Sinkinson Dyslexia Foundation.
-Since SDF became an official 501(c)3 non-profit, SDF has helped 100 students and their families.
-With ongoing support and collaboration in our community SDF will continue to improve the education of the children and adults that struggle with dyslexia.
+Since SDF became an official 501(c)3 non-profit, SDF has helped over 130 students and their families.
+With ongoing support and collaboration in our community SDF will continue to improve the education of the children and adults who struggle with dyslexia.